asherfsullivan/michelin_map/technology.md

 The data was sourced from Kaggle (multiple csv files combined into one) and will scrape data from yelp (API).
 This data will be cleaned with Jupyter Notebook and Python.

 ## Database Storage
-Mongo is the database we intend to use, and we will integrate Flask to display the data
+PosgreSQL is the database we intend to use, and we will perform the ETL process to extract the dataset.

 ## Machine Learning
-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.
+-- is the ML library we'll be using to create a classifier (Cluster Centroid Undersampling):.
+Our training and testing setup is --

 ## Dashboard
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+We will integrate Tableau for a fully functioning and interactive dashboard.